ckan/ckan/doc/extensions/best-practices.rst

   begin with the name of your extension.
 For example ``my_extension:super-special-job-queue``.

-In some situations, resources like databases may even be shared between multiple CKAN *instances*, which requires an even higher degree of uniqueness for the corresponding names.
+In some situations, a resource may even be shared between multiple CKAN *instances*, which requires an even higher degree of uniqueness for the corresponding names.
 In that case, you should also prefix your identifiers with the CKAN site ID, which is available via

 ::